infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 ### Do I need to have storybook stories in my block?

+No you don't.
+But we provided you an ability to use storybook for all of your blocks and components.
+Why not use it.

 ### Do you support block variations, and how can I use them?

 Yes, we do.
 All block variations are located in the `src/Blocks/variations` folder.
 For more info about this, please check the [variations](blocks-variations) chapters.